llm-bible/llm-bible.github.io/_publications/yuan2024whispers.markdown

 bibkey: yuan2024whispers
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2402.19103"}
-tags: ['Reinforcement Learning', 'Training Techniques', 'Attention Mechanism', 'Model Architecture']
+tags: ['Training Techniques', 'Attention Mechanism', 'Model Architecture', 'Reinforcement Learning']
 ---
 Large Language Models (LLMs) have shown impressive capabilities but still suffer from the issue of hallucinations.
 A significant type of this issue is